udacity/CarND-LaneLines-P1/writeup.md

 *Image after Gaussian Blur*

 ##### 3. Canny Edge Fliter
-To identify the edges of lane markings a Canny Edge filter is applied.
-A Low Threshold of 120 and a High Threshold of 240.
+To identify the edges of lane markings a Canny Edge filter is applied with a Low Threshold of 120 and a High Threshold of 240.
 These threshold gradiant values were found through trial and error.
 <br/>
 <img src="./pipeline_steps/edge.jpg" alt="Canny Edge Image" width="360">